Gambling Policy

 • Full inventory breakdowns

-Surprise-based products are items or a collection of items that are unknown to the customer until unboxed.
-These products can only be promoted on TikTok Shop if they meet category requirements.
-For more information, refer to our Surprise-Based Products Policy.
+Mystery boxes and similar products are items or collections of items that customers do not know about until they open them.
+These products can only be promoted on TikTok Shop if they meet specific requirements.

 Enforcement Actions and Appeals